cosimograssi95/Plugins/CascadeStatusAll/README.md

 ### 2. Restore Parent and Its Entire Tree

-You want to restore a parent record and all its children/subchildren with a custom status reason.
+You want to restore a parent record and all its children/subchildren state.
 `statusLabel`,`statusReasonLabel` will be used as fallback.

 **Input:**